moxietoolkit/srd/source/3-character-paths/talents/talents.md

 ## Healer

-When you heal someone, through treatment or magic, they drop 2d before rolling the pool.
-If it depletes from your care, **take spark**.
+You take +1d when you heal someone, with magic or treatment.
+On a critical, both of you **take spark**.

 - **Type**: basic
 - **Path**: cleric